IndexGeo

 Apache projects

-With both projects i encourage and help to do documentation.
-I understand just a little Java - with Cocoon that is enough, as there is plenty to be done with XML.
+With all projects, i encourage and help to do documentation.
+I understand sufficient Java - with Cocoon that is enough, as there is plenty to be done with XML.

 crossley <at> apache.org